sweetriverfish/LeagueAutoAccept/README.md

 - Mac os is (currently) not supported
 - Feel free to suggest stuff
 - If it looks like I don't know what I'm doing that's probably because I don't know what I'm doing
-- If the application fails to launch, chances are you don't have .NET Runtime installed.
-You can find the latest version at https://dotnet.microsoft.com/en-us/download/dotnet/7.0

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.